ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

   * You know you've ingested a sufficient amount of data when you start to see the same thing multiple times and you stop seeing new patterns.

-  * Example: multiple people comment about a member of your team s performance, and after a handful of sessions of active listening and getting curious, you've stopped getting further new information on the performance issue.
+  * Example: multiple people comment about a member of your team's performance, and after a handful of sessions of active listening and getting curious, you've stopped getting further new information on the performance issue.

 2. Synthesize